-An increase reliance on the Internet and communication devices has changed the nature and scope of traditional pimping and pandering.
-As a result, human trafficking knows no borders and geography is no longer a barrier.
-It takes commercial sexual exploitation of children off the streets & onto the Internet, thereby impairing visibility & increasing mobility.
+An increase reliance on the Internet has changed the nature and scope of traditional exploitation.
+As a result, human trafficking knows no borders and geography is no longer as much of a barrier.
+It takes the commercial sexual exploitation of children (CSEC) off the streets and onto the Internet, impairing visibility and increasing mobility.
 As a result, the sophistication of the CSEC marketplace is enhanced.

 With new technology, exploiters can reach a far broader audience much more easily.
 As the availability of exploited youth increases, so does the demand.
 These offenders often see themselves purely as business person and they respond to the demand of the market.